The goal of America in One Room is simple: to enrich the nation’s political conversation.

 With the 2020 Presidential election around the corner and political discourse rife with partisanship, polarization, and misinformation, A1R offers a solution: a nationwide Deliberative Poll.
 A1R will bring together five hundred citizen-delegates—real people with real opinions on real issues—for a weekend designed specifically to cultivate the kind of informed, substantive discussions that have been missing from the recent political climate.

 A1R is designed to be unbiased.
 Participants will learn about the most pressing issues facing our country uninfluenced by political rhetoric.
-They will deliberate with one another in group discussions unstructured by partisan agenda.
-They will engage directly with leading presidential candidates on both sides of the aisle in long-form question-and-answer sessions, promoting deep, thoughtful dialogue instead of rote stump speeches and trivial sound bites.
-And, perhaps most importantly, they will have the opportunity to learn from and teach, to hear and be heard by both the candidates and each other.
+They will deliberate with one another in professionally moderated group discussions, promoting deep, thoughtful dialogue instead of rote stump speeches and trivial sound bites.
+Through these discussions, without the hindrances and distractions of partisanship and political agenda, these citizens will have the opportunity to learn from and teach, to hear and be heard, by America as a whole.

 Together, the citizen-delegates are a representative microcosm of all the ideological and demographical nuances that comprise our national identity.
 They can speak for the people because they are the people.
-A1R is not only a well-tested and proven experiment in democracy, it also shows what the American political conversation can look like—what conclusions can and should be drawn—when our democracy is rooted in civility, diversity, knowledge, and respect.
+A1R is not only a well-tested and proven experiment in democracy, it is also a demonstration of what the American political conversation can look like—what conclusions can and should be drawn—when our democracy is rooted in civility, diversity, knowledge, and respect

 What is Deliberative Polling®?